 which he served was torpedoed and sank in seven minutes off the coast of

 Italy.
-Jack was one of few mariners to survive and was not rescued for
+The ship was en route to pick up a load of manganese ore in East Africa when the attack occurred.
+Jack was one of few members of the to survive and was not rescued for

 sixteen hours.
 At that point, he attended Officer Training School at the

 Coast Guard training center at Fort Trumbull, Connecticut.
 He received a

 commission into the US Maritime Service as an ensign with a third

 mate's license.
 From there, Jack was sent by the Maritime Service to